GoogleCloudPlatform/dataplex-labs/dataplex-quickstart-labs/02-lab-guide/module-09-6-data-lineage-with-dataproc.md

 5. We will review the lineage graph with Cloud Composer in the mix
 6. And understand the nuances
 7. Finally, we will learn how to clean up/delete lineage using the lineage API

-### Lineage support for Dataproc

-Data lineage is available for all Dataproc Spark jobs except SparkR, with Dataproc Compute Engine 2.0.74+ and 2.1.22+ images.
-Lineage is available for BigQuery and Cloud Storage data sources. <br>

-Once you enable the feature in your Dataproc cluster, Dataproc Spark jobs capture lineage events and publish them to the Dataplex Data Lineage API.
-Dataproc integrates with the Data Lineage API through OpenLineage, using the OpenLineage Spark plugin.<br>

-Dependencies are: Data Lineage API and Data Catalog API <br>

-Required roles are detailed at: https://cloud.google.com/dataproc/docs/guides/lineage#required-roles <br>

 <hr>